Andy Ibáñez Player Props: Tigers vs. Rays

 Andy Ibáñez At The Plate

-- Ibanez has picked up an RBI in 22.2% of his games this season, with two or more RBI in 4.2% of his games.
-He has also produced three or more runs in one contest.
+- Ibanez has an RBI in 16 of 74 games this year, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in one contest.

-- In 24 of 72 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.